-Will the return to your organization be greater than the cost to construct and equip the new facility and to operate it once completed?
-Answering this question will likely involve creating some kind of pro forma financial statement for your project and answering questions related to such items as control of the land, a rough idea of the size and cost of the improvements, source(s) and uses of funding, and your internal approval process.
+Will the return to my organization be greater than the cost to construct and equip the new facility and to operate the facility once it is completed?
+This will likely include creating some kind of pro forma financial statement for your project, and answering questions related to such items as control of the land, rough idea of the size and cost of the improvements, source(s) and uses of funding, and your internal approval process.

 Can I get it approved?

-If your organization is a municipality, school district, or other governmental entity, you may need to plan for a public approval process that can include a referendum or authorization to borrow money.
-If your organization is a private company, your internal process will more likely consist of a financial analysis of the return on the investment, factoring in the total estimated cost of the project (including borrowing costs) and the projected increase in profit.
+If your organization is a municipality, school district, or other governmental entity, you may need to plan for a public approval process that may include a referendum or authorization to borrow money.
+If you are a private company, your internal process will more likely be a financial analysis of the return on the investment, factoring in the total estimated cost of the project (including borrowing costs) and the projected increase in profit.

 What’s my construction budget?

 Having a conceptual budget that works for your financial projection prior to starting design on a construction project is essential.
 Having a rough budget to work from will guide the pre-construction team in their design and construction approach, making the design phase of your project more efficient and effective.
-Work with a design and construction team that has a history of completing projects on time and within budget by delivering a high level of service during the pre-construction phase.
-You will need to have confidence that the first conceptual number—the initial cost opinion for your construction project—will be within a couple percentage points of the actual construction number.
+Work with a design and construction team that has a history of delivering projects on time and within budget due to a high level of service during pre-construction.
+You will need to have confidence that the first conceptual number – the initial cost opinion for your construction project - will be within a couple percentage points of the actual construction number.